Vietnam Television: Defunct channels

 Changes to VTV regional channels were made on 1 January 2016.
-VTV Huế, VTV Đà Nẵng, and VTV Phú Yên ceased programming and became VTV8, a specific channel for Central and Highland Regions of Vietnam.
-Both the old VTV9 (which was only for Ho Chi Minh City and Southeast Vietnam regions) and VTV Cần Thơ 1 (which was only for Cần Thơ City and Hậu Giang Province) merged to form the new VTV9 for both southeast and southwest of Vietnam, while VTV Cần Thơ 2 was renamed VTV5 Tây Nam Bộ, a bilingual Khmer-Vietnamese channel and the first regional variation of VTV5.
-On 17 October 2016, VTV5 Tây Nguyên, a channel for ethnic minorities in Central Highlands of Vietnam and another regional variation of VTV5, was also launched.
+VTV Hue, VTV Da Nang, and VTV Phu Yen ceased programming and became VTV8, a specific channel for Central and Highland Regions of Vietnam.
+Both the old VTV9 and VTV Can Tho 1 merged to form the new VTV9 for both southeast and southwest of Vietnam, while VTV Can Tho 2 was renamed VTV5 Southwest, a bilingual Khmer-Vietnamese channel and the first regional variation of VTV5.
+On 17 October 2016, VTV5 Central Highlands, a channel for ethnic minorities in Central Highlands of Vietnam and another regional variation of VTV5, was also launched.